Basics:

 To sign up with Upwork, you can post a profile for free.
 This profile should include what you do; a brief resume, photo and, if you want, video.
 You’d also be wise to include samples of your past work — or links to your past work.

 The site says it uses artificial intelligence to match your skills with clients and appropriate projects.
-If you want to “bid” on a project, you normally will need to buy in to the bidding process by using “connects.”
+But, if you want to “bid” on a project, you normally will need to buy in to the bidding process by using “connects.”
 Connects are a type of Upwork currency.
 (More on this later.)

 Upwork review

 If you click through the Upwork site, you’re going to see “top” freelancers apparently earning great wages — from $30 to $150 per hour.
-But if you look at freelancer reviews on Glassdoor, SiteJabber or Indeed, you’ll see a freelance base that’s stratified based on when they started with the platform,
+But if you look at freelancer reviews on Glassdoor, SiteJabber or Indeed, you’ll see a freelance base that’s increasingly disenchanted with how the site works.

-Those who have been there for years and have built up copious reviews and repeat clients, love the place.
-Those who are new and trying to find work often find it frustrating and costly.
+Those who have worked through Upwork for decades and have built up copious reviews and repeat clients, are still largely loyal to the site.
+But those who are new and trying to find work often find it frustrating and costly.

 Fees & Commissions

-The site used to have a graduated commission schedule ranging from 5% to 20% on freelancers who find work here.
+The site used to have a graduated commission schedule ranging from 5% to 20% paid by freelancers who find work here.
 However, as of May 3, 2023, the site changed the commission structure so that all freelancers pay a flat 10% fee.
+You might also be subject to a small cash-out fee, depending on the cash-out method you use.
+(ACH transactions are free.
+But you get charged $30 for a wire transfer.)

 Connection fees